manjugh/promotion-engine/README.md

 2. buy SKU 1 & SKU 2 for a fixed price ( C + D = 30 )

-# Tech stack used
+# Technology stack used
 JAVA 11
 Junit 5
 Maven 3.6

-# Running the tests
+## Verifying the promotion engine implementation using Unit tests

+PromotionEngineTest class contains test for calculating total order values of the cart items.